 If I don’t start now, it’ll always be in the realm of that scary goal that I have, but don’t do anything to make it happen…

-And if right now you’re wishing you had an epiphany about what your life purpose is and what it is that you really, really, really freakin’ want?
+And if right now you’re wishing you had your inspiration, your epiphany about what your life purpose is and what it is that you really, really, really freakin’ want?

 Believe me, this realisation of my purpose was not just enclosed in this single 3 minute moment.
 Everything in my life has been leading up to it.
 As an interior designer, I’ve been focusing specifically on using interiors as a tool to make yourself happier (something that I do not intend to quit, btw).
 But, as Steve Jobs said: it’s easier to connect the dots when you look back.

 And the moment I looked back and I SAW how everything I was doing, everything I was interested in, everything I wrote that I didn’t publish because it was not related to interior design… All of that was revolving around inspiring happiness.